The Minnesing trail in Algonquin Provincial Park offers for riders, a challenging wilderness cross-country style of ride.

 As with many hiking trails erosion is a problem and over the years water has washed away the soil from all the steeper inclines revealing round rocks and boulders.

 The flat sections remain a fast smooth soil ride with not too many roots.
 Most hills are easy enough to climb when you can find a line up between the rocks mentioned and roots.

 There are a lot of large muddy patches at the bottom of the hills.
 One would wish in the future more boardwalks to cross the mud but hey it’s part of the wilderness ride, right?
-By mid-July the bugs are fine if you keep moving.
+By mid-July, the bugs are fine if you keep moving.

 The west side of the loop to the parking lot is a wider old road that took tourists many years ago to a lodge from the train depot.

 I rate this ride as an advanced Park ride for those of you who want the wilderness and mileage with a few surprises.
-This would be a long, fast ride, so be prepared with a food and water.
+This would be a long, fast ride, so be prepared with food and water.

-This is sad as Alqonquin Park is such a huge area with much potentual yet little choice for the MTB crowd.
+It seems there is a lack of trail management at hand, which leads to less ridership.
+This is sad as Algonquin Park is such a huge area with so much potential, yet little choice for the MTB crowd.